 The penalties listed above for crimes involving prostituted children are just the start.
 Defendants will face additional consequences for a conviction and even harsher penalties for those who commit repeat or violent offenses.

 Felony-level offenses for prostituting children will be considered a crime of violence if the defendant causes bodily injury to a child or uses threat, force, or intimidation.
 Crime-of-violence enhancements increase the maximum sentencing range that can be imposed.
-For instance, class 3 felonies increase from 4 to 12 years to 10 to 32 years, and the range for class 2 felonies goes from 8 to 24 years to 16 to 48 years' incarceration.
+For instance, possible prison time for class 3 felonies increases from 4 to 12 years to 10 to 32 years, and the range for class 2 felonies goes from 8 to 24 years to 16 to 48 years.

 An offender convicted of two or more "unlawful sexual offenses against children" faces enhanced penalties as a habitual sex offender.
 The list of unlawful sexual offenses against children includes all of the above child prostitution offenses, along with other child sex crimes.